cbalistreri/Caspers-Sausage-Company/README.md

 Looking for authentic Italian sausage in the Milwaukee area?
 Look no further than Casper’s Sausage Company!
 Choose from seven varieties of sausage and easily place an online order at www.caspersausage.com.

 Is your Milwaukee restaurant looking for locally sourced Italian food?
 Casper’s Sausage Company provides dozens of local restaurants with original homemade Italian sausage at reasonable prices.
 Visit www.caspersausage.com to buy in bulk today.

+### PART III: Tweets

+Looking for authentic Italian sausage?
+Try out Casper’s Sausage Company today! #ItalianSausage www.caspersausage.com

+If anyone knows Italian food, it’s Cappy and Sara Balistreri.
+Their homemade varieties of sausage are no joke! #ItalianFood www.caspersausage.com

+After years in the Italian food industry, we know good sausage.
+Try one of our original homemade varieties today #CaspersSausage www.caspersausage.com

+From ground fennel to hot and spicy, we have the Italian sausage for you!
+Order online today #ItalianSausage www.caspersausage.com

+Supporting local businesses is more important than ever.
+Casper’s Sausage Company embodies the values of Milwaukee’s restaurant industry while remaining true to its roots #SupportSmallBusinesses

+Whether you’re a restaurant owner looking for locally sourced food, or an average joe looking to spice up your cuisine, we have the sausage for you!
+Order online today #HomemadeSausage www.caspersausage.com